ethereum-optimism/optimism-tutorial/standard-bridge-standard-token/README.md

 ### The .env File

-Create an .env file in the root of `standard-bridge-token` folder and add `PRIVATE_KEY` to it.
+Create an .env file in the root of `standard-bridge-standard-token` folder and add `PRIVATE_KEY` to it.
 This account is going to be used to call the factory and create your L2 ERC20.

 ### Update the deploy script